 Should I try to capture or kill the rattlesnake for identification?

-It is not recommended to try to capture or kill the rattlesnake for identification.
-Instead, try to remember the snake’s appearance and behavior to describe to medical professionals.
+No. Do not try to capture or kill the rattlesnake.
+Instead, try to remember what it looked like and describe it to medical professionals when you arrive.

 How can I prevent getting bitten by a rattlesnake while hiking?